sourcegraph/about/STYLEGUIDE.md

 ### Lists

-#### Introductory sentances
+#### Introductory sentences

 Lists should begin with an introductory sentence.
-The sentence should end with a colon unless there is other content, such as an image or admonition between the introductory sentence and the list.
+The sentence should end with a colon unless other content, such as an image or admonition is between the introductory sentence and the list.

 #### Punctuation and capitalization